frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 We drank.

 A bottle arrived a few minutes later, silent and unannounced.
 Vintish brandy, the good kind, not something a student could afford even on a lucky term.
 The cork had already been split.
 Deoch stood at the bar, glass in hand, not drinking.
-He wasn't watching us directly, but he was keenly aware of everything.
-He hadn't known Herma.
+He wasn’t watching us directly, but he was keenly aware of everything.
+He hadn’t known Herma.
 Their circles barely touched.
 But he knew us.
 Knew the air of loss when it hung around a table.
 He sent the bottle and left us alone.
 That was just like him.

 We poured careful portions and fell quiet.
 The candle between us leaned in its wax cradle, its flame thinner than usual, as if mourning had its own gravity.
 My eyes fell to its uncertain flicker, how it trembled without wind.